agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 While there is no single definition for microservices, a consensus view has evolved over time in the industry.
 Micro Services are small in size, messaging-enabled, bounded by contexts, autonomously developed, independently deployable, decentralized and built and released with automated processes.

-The micorservice principles used by the mentorHub platform are:
+The microservice principles used by the mentorHub platform are:

 - [The 12 Factor Application guides](#the-12-factor-app)
 - [Operations in Microservice Architectures](#operations-in-cloud-native-world)